|

 returned to standard time in August, a full month ahead of

+schedule.
 By 1917, however, the Conservative federal

 government under Robert Borden decided to legislate daylight